Herbs to Increase Sperm Count, Volume, Motility, and Overall Sperm Health

 Avoid toxins

-Men today are much more likely to be exposed to environmental toxins than just about any time throughout human history, and a multitude of studies have suggested toxic exposure is quite the detriment to sperm health.
+Men today are much more likely to be exposed to environmental toxins than at any time throughout human history.

 Toxins are in food, cookware, bottles, and cleaning agents we encounter every day.
 It can be tough, but try to limit the use of products known to contain toxins and be mindful of the food you consume and how it’s prepared.